puppetlabs/puppetlabs-cd4pe_deployments/REFERENCE.md

 Type: Ruby 4.x API

-Creates a git branch with the given branch name and commit sha
+Creates a git branch with the given branch name and commit SHA

 #### Examples